-Hello, I’m Boma.
-My name means blessing and I’m from the Kalabari people of Southern Nigeria.
+Hello, it's B!
 I’m kicking off my Bisbi blogging adventure with a trip down memory lane, as I reminisce on my natural hair journey.
 The journey to loving our natural hair in all its kinks and curls is something most black women can relate to.
 For many of us, it probably starts with the pain of combing our hair.
 Maybe we remember the excitement of getting our first relaxed.
 Or maybe it's the big chop that stands out.

 Natural hair in Nigeria